 The white devaraja and the black abdi in Penang

-During the 18th century, the problem of runaway slaves was so widespread in northern part of the Strait of Melaka that Francis Light (d.
+In the 18th century, the problem of runaway slaves was so widespread in northern part of the Strait of Melaka that Francis Light (d.
 1794) and the Bengal Government found it necessary to include two dedicated clauses (Articles 3 and 4) when they signed the second treaty with Sultan Abdullah Mukaram Shah (d.
 1797) to address the issue in 1791.

-For instance, in 1788, Light wrote to a certain Dato' Laksamana requesting assistance in locating a missing slave boy.
+For instance, in 1788, Light wrote to a certain Dato' Laksamana requesting assistance in locating a missing Siamese slave boy.

-سورت چيت درفد بيت کورندور فولو فينڠ
+سورة چيت درفد بيت کورندور فولو فينڠ

 معلومکن کفد داتؤ لقسمان يڠامت مليا و بعد درايت